Grow visibly thicker, fuller hair

 The short answer: Probably.
 But there’s relatively little research on using minoxidil for facial hair, and it’s important to be aware of the potential side effects.

 Minoxidil is an over-the-counter topical treatment for hair loss.
-Research shows it’s pretty effective: Not only can it slow down hair shedding, it might even help with hair regrowth.
+Research shows that it’s effective: Not only can it slow down hair shedding, it might even help with hair regrowth.

-For those guys who wish they had a thicker, fuller beard, minoxidil might be worth a try.
+Minoxidil might be worth a try for those guys who wish they had a thicker, fuller beard.

 Read on to learn more about the basics of minoxidil and how to use it for beard growth.